liferay/liferay-docs/distribute/publish/articles/01-publishing-your-app/02-preparing-your-app.markdown

 - **Target the Appropriate Java JRE**: Regardless of the tools you use to develop your app, your app's bytecode must be compatible with the target Java JRE for your version of Liferay.
-Your app will be rejected if its bytecode is not compatible with the Java JRE for the intended version of Liferay.
-Liferay 6.2 targets Java 1.7, and @product-ver@ targets Java 1.8.
+Your app will be rejected if its bytecode is not compatible with the Java JRE for the intended version of Liferay Digital Enterprise or Liferay Portal.
+Liferay Portal 6.2 targets Java 1.7, and Liferay Digital Enterprise 7.0 and Liferay Portal CE 7.0 target Java 1.8.
 If you use the Liferay Plugins SDK to develop your app, you can set the Java version by overriding the `ant.build.javac.target` property in the Plugins SDK's `build.properties` file.